openalpr/doc/source/getting_started.rst

   1. Launch the Configure OpenALPR program
   2. From the top menu, go to Configure > Data Destination

-For hardware without a GUI
+For hardware without a GUI (Linux only)

   1. Registering with a Watchman Webserver (cloud or on-premise) using your email and password

   .. code-block:: bash

-    # Linux
     sudo openalpr-licenseregister
     sudo alprlink-register -w https://[ip_address_of_web_server]